karrot-dev/karrot-frontend/CONTRIBUTE.md

 To add a component-page, execute `gulp page --name <component>`.
 In comparison to the above, it adds some default routing configuration.

 ### Add routes
-Follow *Add components* first the add some routing configuration to `<component>.js`.
+Follow *Add components* first to create your page component.
-In case you need AngularUI Routers transition hooks create `<component>.hook.js` and place your hook code there.
-Make a `.run()` call your transition hook code.
+In the config section you can use the `hookProvider` to create a new hook to handle rerouting.
+The method `hookProvider.setup("targetState", { authenticated: true, anonymous: "login" });` can handle different behaviours for an authenticated ("loggedIn") and anonymous state.

 ### Add directives
 If you need to add a directive place it as a separate file in your component folder.
 Name the file like `<component>.<directives name or job>.js`, for example `home.logout.js`.
 Define it in `<component>.js`, then.